 Are we unique?
 A barrage of voices has answered in the negative.
-Darwin told us we were here by chance.
-Freud insisted our religious impulses were mass neuroses.
+Darwin informed us that we’re here by chance.
+Freud insisted our religious impulses were merely mass neuroses.
 Pavlov and Skinner showed us our behaviors were nothing more than programmed responses.

 Is that all we are?
-We do perform automatic behaviors: When our car approaches a traffic signal, our programming kicks in: green means go, red means stop, yellow means go really fast.
-So we press our foot down when a red light appears on television–to stop our couch from running into the entertainment center.
+We do perform automatic behaviors.
+When our car approaches a traffic signal, our programming kicks in: green means go, red means stop, yellow means go really fast.
+We even press our foot down when a red light appears on our television–to stop our couch from running into the entertainment center.

 Do we ever make conscious choices?
 Or is choice merely an illusion?
 75% of child abusers were abused as children.
 A huge percentage of addicts were raised by addicts.
 Divorce is the norm for those who come from broken homes (when asked if her eighth husband was “the one,” Elizabeth Taylor replied, “Of course.
 They always are”).